 3.2 Organisations categorised as ‘vessel operator’ may add vessel data to the system and can control access to inspection reports and inspection data related to their vessels.

-3.3 Subject to requirements related to their competence as set out by IMCA, inspectors may upload new inspection reports into the eCMID system using the eCMID application.
+3.3 Subject to requirements related to their competence as set out by IMCA, inspectors may upload new inspection reports into the eCMID System using the eCMID Inspection Application.

 4 Registration and right of access